Gloria Vanderbilt, heiress, jeans queen, dies at 95

 Gloria Laura Vanderbilt was an American artist, author, actress, fashion designer, heiress, and socialite, Photo Date: 9/14/18 / Source: New York Magazine / YouTube via MGN

-Vanderbilt, the great-great-granddaughter of financier Cornelius Vanderbilt and the mother of CNN newsman Anderson Cooper, who announced her death via a first-person obituary that aired on the network Monday morning.
+Vanderbilt was the great-great-granddaughter of financier Cornelius Vanderbilt and the mother of CNN newsman Anderson Cooper, who announced her death via a first-person obituary that aired on the network Monday morning.

-Cooper confirmed said Vanderbilt died at home with friends and family at her side.
+Cooper said Vanderbilt died at home with friends and family at her side.
 She had been suffering from advanced stomach cancer, he noted.

 "Gloria Vanderbilt was an extraordinary woman, who loved life, and lived it on her own terms," Cooper said in a statement.
 "She was a painter, a writer, and designer but also a remarkable mother, wife, and friend.
 She was 95 years old, but ask anyone close to her, and they'd tell you, she was the youngest person they knew, the coolest, and most modern."